 The Pile Mound lies at the foot of the western escarpment of the Upper Cumberland Plateau in Fentress County, Tennessee.
 It is situated on a large rolling rise between the Rotten Fork of the Wolf River and the Wolf River.

 We believe the mound likely dates to the Mississippian Period (late prehistory, anywhere from perhaps AD 1000 – 1600).
 The recovery of discoidals is one clue.
 However, we have completed a preliminary magnetometer survey of the mound and some of the surrounding pasture.
 There are at least the remains of one square structure located on top of the mound.
-There is an anomaly in the northeast corner of the structure which currently prevents an accurate approximation of the structure’s dimensions.
-However, it looks to either be about 6-7 meters a side (typical for domestic structures) or it could be 10-11 meters a side, typical for large public or civic structures (or for the residence of an elite individual and/or family).
+It looks to 10-11 meters a side, typical for large public or civic structures (or for the residence of an elite individual and/or family).